;

 Top payment methods

-Somalia’s payment landscape is evolving but remains largely cash-based due to years of instability and a lack of widespread access to formal banking services.
-Despite these challenges, mobile money has emerged as a significant form of payment in Somalia, making it one of the most innovative countries in mobile financial services in Africa.
-Traditional payment methods like cash dominate, but mobile payments, mobile banking, and remittance systems are increasingly popular and have contributed to the development of a more inclusive financial ecosystem.
-Zaad and EVC Plus are both popular mobile payment services in Somalia, offering financial solutions to the largely unbanked population in the country.
+Somalia’s payment landscape is gradually evolving, though it remains largely cash-based due to years of political instability and limited access to formal banking services.
+Despite these challenges, mobile money has become a key payment method, positioning Somalia as a leader in mobile financial services in Africa.
+Traditional payment methods like cash still dominate, but mobile payments, mobile banking, and remittances are increasingly popular, promoting a more inclusive financial ecosystem.
+Services like Zaad and EVC Plus provide convenient digital payment solutions, enabling financial access for Somalia’s largely unbanked population.

 Wallet